List of Degrassi: The Next Generation characters

 Degrassi: The Next Generation is a Canadian teen drama television series created by Linda Schuyler and Yan Moore.

-The series is now considered the first incarnation and premiered on CTV on October 14, 2001, and then ended on MTV Canada and TeenNick on August 2, 2015.
-It is the fourth series set in the fictional Degrassi universe created by Schuyler and Kit Hood in 1979.
-Like its predecessors, Degrassi: The Next Generation follows a group of students from Degrassi Community School, a fictional school in Toronto, Ontario, and depicts some of the typical issues and challenges common to a teenager's life.
+Degrassi: The Next Generation is the fourth entry of the Degrassi television franchise created by Schuyler and Kit Hood, and a revival of Degrassi Junior High and Degrassi High.
+In Canada, it premiered on CTV on October 14, 2001, and ended on MTV Canada on August 2, 2015.

+Like its predecessors, it follows the lives of students attending the titular fictitious Toronto school and depicts some of the typical issues and challenges common to a teenager's life.
+It also features several cast members from the previous series in recurring adult roles.

 The following is a list of characters who have appeared in the television series.